BridgeCom GDPR and Privacy Policy

 What data do we collect?

-- Personal identification information via google form (Name, email address, phone number, etc.)
+Personal identification information via google form (Name, email address, phone number, etc.).
+Participation in Discord or Signal whats.

 How do we collect your data?